 We all have a tendency to question ourselves, or blame ourselves when someone abandons us in a relationship.
 These kinds of thoughts tend to keep us unhappy and confused.
 The truth is that believing thoughts that make us feel bad moves us away from trusting that the Universe, Spirit, or God is working things out for us.

 Example: I am a beautiful, kind, loving person and I deserve to be happy.
-I am hurting myself by continuing to think that I’m not good enough and what else I could have done.
-I love myself enough to be kinder to myself, to do one thing everyday that makes me happy.
+I am hurting myself by continuing to think that I’m not good enough.
+I love myself enough to be kinder to myself, and to do one thing everyday that makes me happy.

 I encourage you to let go of your fixed beliefs about how life should be, and step into your potential for creating the life you desire just by changing what you choose to believe.
 Remember, you are a co-creator and the Universe is your partner.